Jensen Button relaunches Radford cars – with help from Lotus

 Radford was founded in 1948 as Harold Radford Coachbuilders Ltd. Projects included the Bentley Countryman and fibreglass bodywork for the prototype Ford GT40.
 The company later became famous for custom Bentleys and Minis – Beatles manager Brian Epstein commissioned Radford to create one-off Minis for the Fab Four.

-Earlier this year, F1 champion Jensen Button announced he would bring back the name, alongside car builder Ant Anstead, designer Mark Stubbs and business adviser Roger Behle.
+Earlier this year, F1 champion Jenson Button announced he would bring back the name, alongside car builder Ant Anstead, designer Mark Stubbs and business adviser Roger Behle.

 Button is taking a hands-on approach to leading the business.
 In March, he confirmed he would personally sign off each car the firm builds at a racetrack in America.